jhudsl/Reproducibility_in_Cancer_Informatics/reproducibility-checklist.md

 - [ ] Project organization follows an identifiable structure.
 - [ ] Input data has its own directory.
 - [ ] Output files like `plots` and `results` have their own directory.
+- [ ] Scripts are numbered in their logic order.

 ## Code readability
 - [ ] The code adheres to a particular style.